What Is Risk Mitigation? Take Action in 7 Steps

 Next is risk control.
 Control actions limit the impact of an emergency by narrowing the number of ways an emergency could affect your business.
 You may not be able to stop a crisis altogether, but you can do things to control how bad it gets.

 Controlling the impact of a fire might involve building with fire-resistant materials or keeping fire extinguishers in open areas to control the spread.
-It might also entail training employees on how to stop different types of fires (chemical, oil, etc.) or running fire drills to control for panic—practicing fire evacuation plans means employees feel more prepared if the need arises.
+It might also entail training employees on how to stop different types of fires (chemical, oil, etc.) or running fire drills to facilitate a safe and orderly exit.
+Practicing fire evacuation plans means employees feel more prepared if the need arises.
 Communication is also a key part of the control strategy.
 If there is an emergency like a fire, being able to communicate quickly about an evacuation will control for any injuries or loss of life.

 However, there are always going to be factors that you cannot control yourself, so you transfer those risk factors to another entity.